Home / ORPAS Application Guide / ORPAS – University of Ottawa

 5. CV (Resumé)

-Admission quotas are set at 70% for Ontario candidates, 12% for CNFS candidates, and 18% for other candidates.
-The admissions committees assign a pathway to each application and then group together all the applications in a given pathway.
+Admission quotas are set at 70% for Ontario candidates, 12% for CNFS candidates and 18% for other candidates.
+The admission committees assign a pathway to each application and then group together all the applications in a given pathway.

 The committees adhere strictly to these pathways.
 However, the percentage of candidates admitted via each pathway may vary from year to year, depending on the calibre of the applications submitted.